Facebook rolls out friends-based search product

 The world’s largest online social network, Facebook is moving to regain Wall Street’s confidence after the IPO and concerns about its long-term financial prospects.

-Much of Facebook’s recent focus has been on making money from users who are migrating to mobile devices.
-Zuckerberg said he could foresee a business in search over time, but analysts advised caution.
+Zuckerberg said the company is working on making money from users who are migrating to mobile devices.
+He said he could foresee a business in search over time, but analysts advised caution.
 Facebook has come under fire numerous times for unclear privacy guidelines.

 While Tuesday’s revelation fell short of some of the wilder guesses about what Facebook planned to reveal in its highest-profile news briefing since its market debut, analysts said it was overdue for a well-rounded search tool, given its current inadequacies.